How To Leverage CPS Energy’s Calculator With Solar Estimates

 Go Solar Group Solar Savings Calculator

-Although solar savings calculators aren’t perfect either, they do account for the cost of solar in a more realistic way.
+Although solar savings calculators aren’t perfect, they do account for the cost of solar in a more realistic way.
 Go Solar Group’s solar savings calculator looks at the wattage of the solar panels we typically use, how many of these solar panels a home needs for its estimated usage, and subtracts the federal and any state rebates from this total.

 Texas Solar Calculations